Jordan-Swartz/Linked-File-System-C/README.md

-chmod <permissions> <file>                    - changes permissions for a file (e.g., "chmod 755 myfile") cp <path/to/source> <path/to/destination>     - copies a file or directory to a new location find <path/to/start-directory> <target_name>  - searches for a given file or directory name based on start directory history                                       - displays the command history for the session exit                                          - exits the system menu                                          - displays the menu
+chmod <permissions> <file>                    - changes permissions for a file (e.g., "chmod 755 myfile") cp <path/to/source> <path/to/destination>     - copies a file or directory to a new location find <path/to/start-directory> <target_name>  - searches for a given file or directory name based on start directory history -flag                                 - displays the command history for the session (-p last 5, -f full) exit                                          - exits the system menu                                          - displays the menu
 ```